AlexChido/VallinRomo_CSCI2270_FinalProject/README.md

 The purpose of this project is to calculate probabilities when playing the game of flipping a coin.
 It is easy to calculate probability of getting 2 heads for example, but what about the probability of getting in total 2 heads and 3 tails after you got 2 tails already, not easy right?
 Well this program will help solve those kind of problems.
 To archive this we use a binary tree that we can transverse to get this probabilities.

 B) How To Run:
+Clone the repo and open the coinFlipper project.
+Then compile and run.
 This program is very straight forward and easy to use.
 When you start the program, you will see a menu similar to this one:

 	======Main Menu======